 The Plan is implemented primarily through the Zoning and Subdivision Bylaws.
 Town Council actions the policy in the Plan through using the document as a decision making tool and advocating for the intentions articulated in the Plan.
+The Plan may also direct action to be enforced through other existing or new bylaws.

-IM-1 Council shall review and update the Plan in 2030 in keeping with the New Brunswick Community Planning Act.
+IM-1 Council shall review the Plan in 2030 in keeping with the New Brunswick Community Planning Act.